alexyorke/PrivacyTypes/README.md

 # PrivacyTypes
 A C# WIP library to show how you can prevent accessing PII by restricting which methods can access and read the information during runtime and deserialization.

+This library is not intended to be a full security solution.
+It is intended to be part of a multi-layer security solution, where PrivacyTypes is simply another layer.

 ## Examples

 Normally, when an object is deserialized you have access to its properties immediately, even if they are sensitive.